 Lesica Lab

-Our research group is focused on understanding hearing through study of the neural code — the activity patterns in brain networks that carry information about incoming sounds.
-We use a combination of large-scale in vivo electrophysiology and computational methods to study the “front-end” of hearing in the early auditory pathway.
+Our research group is focused on the study of hearing from the perspective of the neural code — the activity patterns in the brain that carry information about incoming sounds.
+We use a combination of large-scale in vivo electrophysiology and computational methods, with a focus on the “front-end” of hearing in the early auditory pathway.
+We use the datasets that we collect in our lab to build deep neural network models of the brain and to design improved assitive listening technologies.

 Check out …